xausssr/nnreslib/README.md

 # LevenbergLib
 Library for research and teaching of neural networks using second-order methods

-1. Test lib: python.exe test.py
+For testing lib:
+`python.exe test.py`

 TODO:
 1. Format this Readme (add markdown)